tbranyen/backbone.layoutmanager/README.md

 * Cleanup method is now called whenever `remove` is called
 * Major fixes allowing for single View append
 * View function no longer requires "" for inserting into parent View
+* SubView render functions only resolve after the element has been attached to its parent View.

 ### 0.3.0 ###